Tayong Dalawa: DVD release

-On August 27, 2009 an announcement was made that Tayong Dalawa will be available on DVD.
+In August 2009, an announcement was made that Tayong Dalawa will be available on DVD.
 All volumes have been released.
 There are 20 volumes on DVD for the whole series.

 Tayong Dalawa: The Untold Beginning (special episode)

 On September 20, 2009, ABS-CBN aired Tayong Dalawa: The Untold Beginning.
 The made-for-TV movie features deleted scenes from the first few episodes of the series, which explores the origins of the rivalry between mother-daughter pairs Lola Gets-Marlene and Elizabeth-Ingrid.
 It also expounds on Ingrid and Marlene's separate love stories with David Garcia Sr.